OnurTumer91/devops24/examinations/03/README.md

 playbook remove the exact same software we previously installed.
 Call the created playbook `03-uninstall-software.yml`.

+A: We just cp site.yml to 03-uninstall-software.yml and change last argument from present to absent which will uninstall/revert whatever we just installed.
+And we run it the same way with ansible-playbook 03-uninstall-software.yml

 ## BONUS QUESTION

 What happens when you run `ansible-playbook` with different options?